orchest/orchest/docs/source/overview.rst

-With Orchest, you get to build pipelines where each step has its own isolated environment allowing you to focus on a specific task, may it be: data engineering, model building or more low level things such as data transforms.
+With Orchest, you get to build pipelines where each step has its own isolated environment allowing you to focus on a specific task, may it be: data engineering, model building or more low level tasks such as data transforms.

 With Orchest you get to: